JakobGM/astrality/docs/examples.rst

             run:
                 - feh --bg-fill modules/weekday_wallpaper/{event}.*

 Now Astrality will set the appropriate wallpaper on startup.
 We still have a small bug in our module.
 If you do not restart Astrality the next day, yesterday's wallpaper will still be in use.
-We can fix this by changing the wallpaper every time the weekday *changes* by listening for the ``event`` :ref:`event <events>`.
+We can fix this by changing the wallpaper every time the weekday *changes* by listening for the weekday event.

 .. code-block:: yaml